rpanado/Solidity-project/README.md

 The following public variables are defined in the contract:

-tokenName: A string representing the name of the token (e.g., "RUSSRUSS").
+tokenName: A string representing the name of the token (e.g., "Oracle").

-tokenAbbrv: A string representing the abbreviated name of the token (e.g., "RUSS").
+tokenAbbrv: A string representing the abbreviated name of the token (e.g., "ORC").

 totalSupply: An unsigned integer representing the total supply of the token.
 Initially set to 0.